All Episodes

 and they want to take it the last ten percent

-president and see within the Trump administration, and for these issues,
+an imperial presidency within the Trump administration, and for these issues,

-immigration or we can talk about other issues, but like,
+talk about other issues, but like, for these issues, neither

-for these issues, neither was true.
-Right, This was always
+was true.
+Right, This was always private sector led, and

-private sector lad and those people continue to do it.
-Now,
+those people continue to do it.

-have we taken a gut punch like a you know,
+Have we taken a gut punch, like a you know,

 a huge gut punch.
-Yes, right after we thought that
+Yes, Right after we thought that

 we had align the interest of everyone in the political

-spectrum around figuring out how to diversify supply chains from China.
-Right,
+spectrum around figuring out how to diversify supply chains from China, right,

 people are saying, well, we're going to say all the